bison--/DICraft/README.md

 # Controls

 Exit: ESC
 Release mouse: F1

 Save your work: F5
 Export to OpenScad: F6

 Movement: W A S D, UP(SPACE), DOWN(LEFT CTRL)
 Remove block: left mouse button
-Place block with right mouse button
+Place block: right mouse button
-Select "material" with number 1 to 0
+Select "material": number 1 to 0

 Remove group iof blocks:
-focus a block, press **"DEL"** and all blocks that are sticked together would be deleted **WARNING**
+focus a block, press **"DEL"** and all blocks that stick together are removed
+**WARNING**
-There is a recursion bug that can crash the program!
+There is a recursion bug that can crash the program if there are TO MANY blocks!
 **USE WITH CARE**